Stop Hoarding – Clear Out For Good!

 Do a quick survey amongst your friends and you’ll find that most people have that drawer in the kitchen that is a hoarders’ Pandora’s Box made up of old reading glasses, laptops, old mobile phones and other useful or valuable stuff that has been replaced over the years.
 Mobile phone and computer recycling is vital for the environment but also help people in need.

 Your shed might be holding some hidden treasures.
 Lawn mowers in good working order, gardening tools, work tools and materials could go to a local school, “man shed” or to a community garden.
 More schools are installing garden projects for students to learn the value of growing food – does your own school need resources?
 If not, consider donating to your local community garden or “man shed”.
 These are places where the community, often lead by retirees, grow food or build items for people in need.
 Find out more on the Council website.

 Clearing out the clutter is a feel good activity all round.
 There’s nothing like a clutter free home.
 It feels even better knowing that your clutter is giving someone out there comfort.

 Do you have some more suggestions for ways to clear out the mess and make the world a better place?
 Please do comment below.
-Families Magazine is always keen to help families in need in Brisbane.
+Families Magazine recommends Foodbank Brisbane as a place to gift good quality, in date food as we are always keen to help families in need in Brisbane.